crazywhalecc/static-php-cli/README-en.md

 Please use the `dump-license`(TODO) command to export the open source licenses used in the project after compilation, and comply with the corresponding project's LICENSE.

+## Advanced

+This project is pure open source project, and some modules are separated for developing.

+This section will be improved after refactor version released.